hdijkema/espocrm-iperson/README.md

-# espocrm-iperson
+# person-plus-for-espocrm
-PersonName field with Initials for EspoCRM
+Ability to add Mother Maiden name as a field for entities type 'Person'